secrets-cli/secrets/README.md

 ```

 - **No `.env` files in your repos**: nothing to leak, nothing to gitignore.
-- **No passphrase to remember**: your SSH key unlocks it.
+- **No passphrase to remember**: your SSH key/agent unlocks it.
 - **Synced and versioned**: your vars store is a git repo.
-- **Built for teams**: commit a yaml file with the env vars a project needs.
+- **Built for teams**: list the env vars that a project needs and vars resolves them.

 ---